 Diverted Profits Tax

-We will review your group activities using our own in-house methodology to review the legislation and document the basis on which we consider DPT does or does not apply.
-If you need to notify HMRC, we will help you create all the detailed information and documentation needed.
+We will review your group activities to ascertain whether DPT does or does not apply.
+We carefully document the basis for our findings.
+If DPT does apply and you need to notify HMRC, we will help you create all the detailed information and documentation needed.
 Where DPT does not apply, our report will provide you with the basis on which you can defend any challenge from HMRC.

-Initial exposure assessment
+DPT Initial exposure assessment

-Where DPT could apply, we’ll calculate the potential tax liability and undertake a qualitative and quantitative review of the risk of the charge arising including a transfer pricing and substance risk factors assessment and the likely impact on tax and accounting.
-We will prepare a report which sets out:
+Where DPT could apply, we will calculate the potential tax liability.
+We undertake a qualitative and quantitative review of the risk of the charge arising.
+This will include a transfer pricing and substance risk factors assessment and the likely impact on tax and accounting.

-Engaging with HMRC
+Engaging with HMRC on DPT